The Scottish Government

 • Lack of alignment with stated priorities

-• Inadequate financial planning or organizational capacity
+• Inadequate financial planning or organisational capacity

 • Project already commenced (retrospective funding)